torvalds/linux/Documentation/media/uapi/dvb/fe-get-info.rst

 Name
 ====

-FE_GET_INFO - Query DVB frontend capabilities and returns information about the - front-end.
-This call only requires read-only access to the device
+FE_GET_INFO - Query Digital TV frontend capabilities and returns information about the - front-end.
+This call only requires read-only access to the device.

 Synopsis